-PROPOSAL NUMBER PROPOSAL BOARD OF DIRECTORS VOTING RECOMMENDATION No. 1 Consider and vote upon the election as directors of the ten nominees named in the proxy statement FOR each nominee No. 2 Consider and vote upon the ratification of the appointment of KPMG LLP as FTI Consulting, Inc.'s independent registered public accounting firm for the year ending December 31, 2022 FOR No. 3 Consider and vote upon an advisory (non-binding) resolution to approve the compensation of the named executive officers for the year ended December 31, 2021 as described in the proxy statement FOR The transaction of any other business that may properly come before the meeting or any postponement or adjournment thereof N/A Postponements and Adjournments: Any action on the items of business described above may be considered at and on the date specified above or at any time and date to which the meetin postponed or adjourned.
+PROPOSAL NUMBER PROPOSAL BOARD OF DIRECTORS VOTING RECOMMENDATION No. 1 Consider and vote upon the election as directors of the nine nominees named in the Proxy Statement FOR each nominee No. 2 Consider and vote upon the ratification of the appointment of KPMG LLP as FTI Consulting, Inc.'s independent registered public accounting firm for the year ending December 31, 2023 FOR No. 3 Consider and vote upon an advisory (non-binding) resolution to approve the compensation of the named executive officers for the year ended December 31, 2022 as described in the Proxy Statement FOR No. 4 Consider and vote on the frequency of advisory (non-binding) votes on executive compensation of our named executive officers FOR ONE YEAR The transaction of any other business that may properly come before the meeting or any postponement or adjournment thereof N/A Postponements and Adjournments: Any action on the items of business described above may be considered at and on the date specified above or at any time and date to which the meetir postponed or adjourned.
 In-Person Meeting Admission: Admission will be by ticket only.
-Please follow the advance registration instructions set forth in the section of the Proxy Statement titled "Information about the Annual Meeting and Voting - How Do I Attend the Annual Meeting?" beginning on page 5 of the Proxy Statement.
-If you do not provide an admission ticket and comply with the photo identification requirements outlined beginning on page 5, you will not be admitted to the 2022 annual meeting.
-Cameras, recording devices and other electronic devices will not be permitted at the 2022 annual meeting.
-Annual Meeting Location: The 2022 annual meeting of shareholders is currently scheduled to be held at 555 12th Street NW, Suite 700, Washington, D.C.
-20004.
-However, as part of our precautions regarding the coronavirus disease 2019 (COVID-19), we are planning for the possibility that the annual meeting may be held solely by means of remote communication.
-If we take this step, we will announce the decision to do so in advance, and details on how to participate will be set forth a press release issued by the Company and available at https://ir.fticonsulting.com/press- releases and https://www.virtualshareholdermeeting.com/FCN2022, where you will also find information on how to attend the virtual meeting.
+Please follow the advance registration instructions set forth in the section of the Proxy Statement titled "Information about the Annual Meeting and Voting - How Do I Attend the Annual Meeting?" on page 5 of the Proxy Statement.
+If you do not provide an admission ticket and comply with the photo identification requirements outlined on page 5, you will not be admitted to the 2023 annual meeting.
+Cameras, recording devices and other electronic devices will not be permitted at the 2023 annual meeting.
 Voting: YOUR VOTE IS VERY IMPORTANT.
-Whether or not you plan to attend the meeting, we hope yo authorize a proxy to vote on your behalf as soon as possible.
-For specific instructions on how to authorize a proxy to vote your shares, please refer to the section titled "Information about the Anr Meeting and Voting" beginning on page 2 of the Proxy Statement.
-Make sure to have your proxy or voting instruction form in hand to authorize a proxy to vote your shares.
-You may vote or authorize to vote your shares as follows: In person the Annua Meeting al +1.800.690.6903 www.proxyvote.com By mailing your completed proxy card in the envelope provided held in person
+Whether or not you plan to attend the authorize a proxy to vote on your behalf as soon as possible.
+For specific in authorize a proxy to vote your shares, please refer to the section titled "Infor Meeting and Voting" beginning on page 2 of the Proxy Statement.
+Make sur or voting instruction form in hand to authorize a proxy to vote your shares.
+You proxy to vote your shares as follows: structions on how to mation about the Annual e to have your proxy card In person at Annual Mee By mailing your completed proxy card i the envelope provided